 About the Proposed Transfer Fee Home Rule Petition

-In 2015, Mayor Joseph A. Curtatone established the Sustainable Neighborhoods Working Group to seek bold and innovative ideas that would support the City’s efforts to protect and preserve existing affordable housing, expand the City’s resources for creating more affordable housing, and address the need for middle-income housing for working families.
+In 2015, Mayor Curtatone established the Sustainable Neighborhoods Working Group to pursue bold and innovative ideas that would support the City’s efforts to protect and preserve existing affordable housing, expand the City’s resources for creating more affordable housing, and address the need for middle-income housing for working families.

-After nearly a year of research and deliberation, the 26-member Working Group, which was chaired by Alderman Mark Niedergang and former City Housing Director Dana LeWinter, issued a series of recommendations including that the City adopt a requirement of a fee of approximately 1% upon certain real estate transactions (known as a “transfer fee”) to support affordable housing.
-The Working Group also recommended that specific exemptions be established for transactions such as ownership transfers between family members.
+After nearly a year of research and deliberation the Working Group, which was chaired by Alderman Mark Niedergang and former City Housing Director Dana LeWinter, issued a series of recommendations, including that the City adopt a requirement of a fee on certain real estate transactions (known as a “transfer fee”) to support affordable housing, with specific exemptions to be established.

 Affordable Housing Trust Fund